ManojgowdaBY/telco-customer-churn-prediction/README.md

 ```
 License

-This project is intended for educational and research purposes.
+This internship project was developed for educational, learning, and research purposes.

 Author